Stono/morm/README.md

 # morm
 A lightweight MSSQL ORM for node.js

-Currently does no ORM!
-It's more of a convenience facade for mssql with node, but that will change.
-It is also currently WRITE ONLY.
+Well I use the term ORM lightly, it's currently more of a facade which makes interacting with MSSQL from node a little less painful.
+More ORM features are coming soon - but for now check the tests for implemented stuff.

 WARNING: This module is far from complete, i'd probably not use it if I were you.